 Glycogen phosphorylase is a homodimeric enzyme that exist in two distinct conformational states: a T (for tense, less active) and R (for relaxed, more active) state.
 Phosphorylase is capable of binding to glycogen when the enzyme is in the R state.
 This conformation is enhanced by binding of AMP and inhibited by binding ATP or glucose-6-phosphate.
 The enzyme is also subject to covalent modification by phosphorylation as a means of regulating its activity.
 The relative activity of the un-modified phosphorylase enzyme (given the name phosphorylase-b) is sufficient to generate enough glucose-1-phosphate for entry into glycolysis for the production of sufficient ATP to maintain the normal resting activity of the cell.
 This is true in both liver and muscle cells.

 Pathways involved in the regulation of glycogen phosphorylase.
 See the text for details of the regulatory mechanisms.
 PKA is cAMP-dependent protein kinase.
 PPI-1 is phosphoprotein phosphatase-1 inhibitor.
-Whether a factor has positive (+ve) or negative (-ve) effects on any enzyme is indicated.
-Briefly, phosphorylase b is phosphorylated, and rendered highly active, by phosphorylase kinase.
+Green arrows denote positive effects on any enzyme is indicated.
+Red T-lines indicate inhibitory actions.
+Briefly, phosphorylase b is phosphorylated, and rendered highly active, by phosphorylase kinase (glycogen synthase-glycogen phosphorylase kinase, GS/GP kinase).
 Phosphorylase kinase is itself phosphorylated, leading to increased activity, by PKA (itself activated through receptor-mediated mechanisms).
 PKA also phosphorylates PPI-1 leading to an inhibition of phosphate removal allowing the activated enzymes to remain so longer.
 Calcium ions can activate phosphorylase kinase even in the absence of the enzyme being phosphorylated.
 This allows neuromuscular stimulation by acetylcholine to lead to increased glycogenolysis in the absence of receptor stimulation.

 In response to lowered blood glucose the α cells of the pancreas secrete glucagon which binds to cell surface receptors on liver and several other cells.
 Liver cells are the primary target for the action of this peptide hormone.
 The response of cells to the binding of glucagon to its cell surface receptor is the activation of the enzyme adenylate cyclase which is associated with the receptor.
 Activation of adenylate cyclase leads to a large increase in the formation of cAMP. cAMP binds to an enzyme called cAMP-dependent protein kinase, PKA (see Figure below).
 Binding of cAMP to the regulatory subunits of PKA leads to the release and subsequent activation of the catalytic subunits.
 The catalytic subunits then phosphorylate a number of proteins on serine and threonine residues.